sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-neovim.md

 ## Setting up with Sourcegraph instance

-To connect `sg.nvim` with Sourcegraph you need to follow these steps:
+To connect `sg.nvim` with Sourcegraph, you need to follow these steps:

 - Log in on your Sourcegraph instance
 - Go to **Settings > Access tokens** from the top right corner
 - Create your access token, and then run `:SourcegraphLogin` in your neovim editor after installation
-- Type in the link to your Sourcegraph instance (for example: https://sourcegraph.com)
+- Type in the link to your Sourcegraph instance (for example, https://sourcegraph.com)
 - Next, paste your generated access token

 An alternative way to this is to use the environment variables specified for [`src-cli`](https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance).

-At any point, you can run `:checkhealth sg` to ensure that you're logged in and connected to your Sourcegraph instance.
+At any point, you can run `:checkhealth sg` to ensure you're logged in and connected to your Sourcegraph instance.

 ## Features